 "I found it stuffed under a building on my property (duh)."

-It seemed totally normal to me to find random odds and sods here and there.
+It seemed totally normal to me to find random odds and sods, here and there on the property.
 My mother-in-law bought a rural place with an out-building packed full of dozens of men's suits, so a ladder is kind of a run-of-the-mill find.
 But the weathered wood was especially beautiful, so I heaved it inside for some holiday decorating.
 I've seen rustic ladders used for everything from magazine holders to a place to stash blankets.
-I decided mine would make the perfect display piece for some pretty ornaments.
-I kept the arrangement simple, but if I did it again I'd pack each rung full (and maybe deck each rung with a different colour or shade for an ombre look - I can't help it, I still dig ombre).
+I decided my rustic would make the perfect display piece for some pretty ornaments.
 The ladder ended up in the videos I'll be sharing next week, and it looked so good on film.

-Eager for more places, other than an evergreen tree, to display ornaments, I also painted some thrift store frames and, using ribbon and a staple gun, created glittering works of "art" using sparkly ornaments.
+Eager for more places to display ornaments, I also painted some thrift store frames and, using ribbon and a staple gun, created glittering works of "art" using sparkly ornaments.

 To attach the ornaments (and to affix the ribbon from which the frame hung), I just used my trusty staple gun.
-I used 3M removable hooks to hang the frames on the wall temporarily, and created little bows to hide the hooks.
+I used 3M removable hooks to hang the frames on the wall temporarily, and created little bows to hide the hooks (you can buy pre-made bows if you're pressed for time).
 This was a seriously easy DIY holiday project.

 |With a Bow...|

 |Without a Bow...|